 "I'm not too sure some of them haven't.
 Way back in 1947, at Roswell, New Mexico, a farmer reported he saw something strike a mountainside and crash.
 According to what I was told, they threw troops in a circle all around that place, and would let nobody in for five days.
 Finally they came up with a picture of a man holding a little crumpled kite with aluminum foil on it --- a radar target --- they said this was it --- believe it or not.
 There have been many other rumors since then of saucers having crashed.
 I don't know whether there's any truth in them."(source)

 So, here's Edwards, in 1956, taking all of the information as presented above through conversation with my uncle circa 1955 and condensing it into one brief paragraph.
-Notice in his reponse to objects crashing Edwards says, "I'm not too sure some of them haven't."
+Notice in his response to objects crashing Edwards says, "I'm not too sure some of them haven't."
 SOME, he says --- he uses the word SOME along with the words not sure --- which means the possibility of more than one.
 Then, immediately jumps to Roswell with no mention of any of the other possible "somes" including Kingman.
 The answer to his questioner as recorded in the transcripts is considered one of the very first, if not THE first, by a major player put before the public eye, that actually connects that a UFO crashed and the location of that crash was Roswell.
 Same with the fact that the military circled or cordoned off the area.
-Ten years later and still well before the onslaught of Roswell lore that inundated the 1980s and beyond, Edwards, in his book FLYING SAUCERS: Serious Business (1966), on page 76, basically repeating his 1956 response, writes:
+Ten years later and still well before the onslaught of Roswell lore that inundated the 1980s and beyond, Edwards, in his book FLYING SAUCERS: Serious Business (1966), on page 41-42 of the PDF version of his paperback book so sourced, basically repeating his 1956 response, writes:

 "The intelligence office of the 509th Bombardment group at Roswell Army Air Field announced at noon today, that the field has come into possession of a flying saucer.